JuliaArrays/ArrayInterface.jl/README.md

 # ArrayInterface.jl

-Julia has only recently reach v1.0 and the AbstractArray interface is still quite new.
+Julia has only recently reached v1.0 and the AbstractArray interface is still quite new.
 The purpose of this library is to solidify extensions to the current AbstractArray interface which are put to use in package ecosystems like DifferentialEquations.jl.
 Since these libraries are live, this package will